-The SoftBank-backed automotive e-commerce platform developer ACV Auctions went public in an IPO last week.
+The SoftBank-backed automotive e-commerce platform developer ACV Auctions has gone public in an IPO.
 The company is part of the vehicle marketplace space which has seen much attention from corporate venture investors.

 US-based online automotive marketplace ACV Auctions, which counts telecoms and internet group SoftBank among its backers, raised nearly $416m when it went public on the Nasdaq Stock Market.
 It priced more than 16.5 million shares at $25.00 each, above the $20 to $22 price range it had already lifted from $16 to $20.
 Shares closed at $31.25 on the first day of trading, giving it a market capitalisation of about $4.8bn.
 The offering followed more than $300m in funding raised, $160m of which came in a series E round co-led by investment and financial services group Fidelity and investment manager Wellington Management in 2019.